talkpython/mastering-pycharm-course/your-turn/8-python-packages/readme.md

 ## Objectives

-1. Create a new project (use a virtual env)
+1. Create a project
-2. b
+2. Make it a package
+3. Add a feature
+4. Include a setup
+5. Use the package

 ## Create a project